re-nanashi/computer-sci/README.md

 ✅ Could also be used as reference for all the code that I have encountered.

+NOTE:
+The Programming Languages: Part A-C source code was moved to a separate repo.

 ## Things that I have learned and currently learning: